yugal1107/frontend-user-table/README.md

 1. **Component-Based Architecture**: The application is divided into reusable components, making it easy to manage and scale.
 2. **State Management**: TanStack Query is used for managing server-state and data fetching, ensuring a smooth and responsive user experience.
 3. **Data Tables**: TanStack Table is used to create powerful and customizable tables with features like search, sorting, filtering, and pagination.
-4. **UI Components**: Shadcn UI and Radix UI are used to build accessible and customizable UI components, providing a consistent look and feel across the application.
+4. **UI Components**: Shadcn UI is used to build accessible and customizable UI components, providing a consistent look and feel across the application.
 5. **Styling**: Tailwind CSS is used for styling, allowing for rapid UI development with utility-first classes.
 6. **Icons**: Lucide Icons are used for adding beautiful and customizable icons to the application.